-- Review the Required Reports from the New Health System for completeness and compliance with the COPA and the Terms of Certification. - Review the semi-annual reports of the COPA Compliance Officer concerning complaints related to the COPA or the Terms of Certification. - Conduct audits on a regular basis as needed to verify information provided in the Required Reports and/or to determine compliance with the COPA and the Terms of Certification. - Review and make recommendations to the Commissioner concerning any requests for modification of any provision of the COPA and the Terms of Certification submitted by the New Health System. - Based on review of the Required Reports and audits, report on a regular basis as needed to the Commissioner and the Department any findings of Noncompliance or any areas

-- where the New Health System did not achieve target outcomes and/or failed to meet the Index scores needed to demonstrate continued Public Advantage, along with any recommendations of Enforcement Mechanisms. - Within thirty (30) days after the publication of the Local Advisory Council Report, provide the COPA Monitor Annual Report to the Commissioner and the Department, which shall include without limitation the following: the Index scores, updates on compliance with the COPA and the Terms of Certification, the status of existing Corrective Actions, any recommended Enforcement Mechanisms, if necessary, any additional findings of the COPA Monitor, and any other information requested by the Department.
+- Review the Required Reports from the New Health System for completeness and compliance with the COPA and the Terms of Certification. - Review the semi-annual reports of the COPA Compliance Officer concerning complaints related to the COPA or the Terms of Certification. - Conduct audits on a regular basis as needed to verify information provided in the Required Reports and/or to determine compliance with the COPA and the Terms of Certification. - Review and make recommendations to the Commissioner concerning any requests for modification of any provision of the COPA and the Terms of Certification submitted by the New Health System. - Based on review of the Required Reports and audits, report on a regular basis as needed to the Commissioner and the Department any findings of Noncompliance or any areas where the New Health System did not achieve target outcomes and/or failed to meet the Index scores needed to demonstrate continued Public Advantage, along with any recommendations of Enforcement Mechanisms. - No later than the end of February, provide the COPA Monitor Annual Report to the Commissioner and the Department, which shall include without limitation the following: the Index scores, updates on compliance with the COPA and the Terms of Certification, the status of existing Corrective Actions, any recommended Enforcement Mechanisms, if necessary, any additional findings of the COPA Monitor, and any other information requested by the Department.